john-thuo1/Multilingual_SentimentAnalysis_Tool/README.md

    pip install -r requirements.txt
    ```

-4. Create an OpenAI API Key and add it to your `.env` file:
+4. Create an OpenAI API Key and Enter it on the Input Field in the Recommendations Page to proceed:
    [openai](https://platform.openai.com/)

 5. Run the application: